dPenedo/clothing-store-spring-api-rest/README.md

 ## Homepage

+## Homepage

-Visiting the root path (`"/"`) in the browser displays a simple HTML homepage with links to key API endpoints:
+Visiting the root path (`"/"`) in the browser displays a simple HTML homepage with links to the main API endpoints.

+There are separate routes for **admins** and **customers**, each with access to different product-related views:

+- **Admin Endpoints:**

-- List all products
+  - View all products
-- Show a limited number of products
-- Get product by ID
   - View out-of-stock products
+  - View footwear
+  - View pants
+  - View shirts
+  - View jackets
+  - View accessories

+- **Customer Endpoints:**
+  - View all products
+  - View footwear
+  - View pants
+  - View shirts
+  - View jackets
-- ...
+  - View accessories

-There are separate routes for **admins** and **clients**.
+Both admin and customer routes also support viewing individual products by ID.

+Additionally, there is an endpoint at `/types` that returns a list of all available product types.

 ## Design Pattern